 as claimed.
 The $\rholog$ map from~\cite{PoonenStoll2014} is $\rholog_{\uom}$ for a specific choice of~$\uom$. \end{proof}

-We remark that this bound can be improved somewhat with a bit of more work.
+We remark that this bound can be improved somewhat with a bit more work for hyperelliptic curves~$C$.
+For example, one can use the approach of Section~\ref{S:hyp} to get a partition of~$C(\Q_2)$ into disks and (not necessarily maximal) annuli such that on the annuli the statement of Corollary~\ref{C:diffann} holds.
+This gives an improvement of roughly a factor~$2$, so that the conclusion of Corollary~\ref{C:PSbetter} below already holds for $g = 17$.
 However, it appears that our method will not produce a bound better than linear in~$g$ for the size of the image of an annulus under~$\rholog$, and so the final bound for $\#\rholog(C(\Q_2))$ will stay quadratic in~$g$.

 We finally obtain a uniformity result for the density of odd degree hyperelliptic curves with only one rational point in any family defined by congruence conditions, assuming the genus is sufficiently large.